coalesceio/Coalesce-Base-Node-Types---Advanced-Deploy/README.md

 | **Group by All** | Toggle: True/False<br/>**True**: DISTINCT is invisible, data grouped by all columns<br/>**False**: DISTINCT is visible |
 | **Order By** | Toggle: True/False<br/>**True**: Sort column and sort order drop down are visible and are required to form order by clause. <br/>**False**: Sort options invisible |

+## Preferences

+* With Update Strategy config option in Dimension,we can choose either to perform a MERGE or INSERT/UPDATE operation to create various SCDs(Slowly Changing Dimensions).
+* Insert/Update operations scale well up to 10 million rows but MERGE is recommended for its superior execution performance.
+* For large datasets,MERGE operation is recommended.

 ### Dimension Advanced Deploy Joins

 Join conditions and other clauses can be specified in the join space next to mapping of columns in the UI.